 Compared to most restaurants, Mourad is killer – the food alone bumps it up into a special category.
 But we like Aziza a little more, because the unique mashed-fruit cocktails (missing here), crazy bright-colored-wall decor, and trip out to the Richmond make it more of an experience.
 Mourad feels a bit like the Las Vegas version of an upscale Moroccan restaurant — showier and more manicured, but missing a bit of soul.

 The burrito-shaped version of the crackling duck confit pastry that made eponymous Mourad famous.
 It’s more concise, but no less delicious.

 It’s grilled pita with miscellany to dip it in.
 You want it.

-A giant juicy chicken.
-Brined in who knows what...it's so good.
-So moist and delicious.
-If you don't like this, you will never love a chicken.
-Comes with three sauces, all varying in acid/spice/sweetness, all of which you'll want to get involved.
+A giant, juicy chicken.
+It's so good - moist and delicious.
+If you don’t like this, you will never love a chicken.
+Comes with three sauces, all varying in acid/spice/sweetness, all of which you’ll want to get involved.
 If you have more people or money, you may want to go with the short rib or lamb, but, even so, this is an amazing option.

-Couscous: buttery and way better than the version we had at Aziza.
-Bar none, the paragon of the form.
+Couscous: Buttery and way better than the version we had at Aziza.

 Potato: More buttery flavors.
 Excellent but rich.